leucos/ansible-tuto/step-13/README.md

 refuse to talk to frontends.
 For short, it will soon be a mess and everybody will hate us.

-So we'll try another approach : let's say that each role is responsible of generating it's own iptables rules, and the iptable role will take care of merging them and applying them to the host.
+So we'll try another approach: let's say that each role is responsible of generating it's own iptables rules, and the iptable role will take care of merging them and applying them to the host.
 This approach sounds much more reasonable.